Source of inspiration: the peewit as an endangered bird species, water as a source of life

 Location: G.G. van der Walplein at the entrance of the city

 The versatile work of the artist couple Lucy & Jorge Orta (Great Britain, b.
 1966 / Argentina, b.
 1953) focuses on food, water and environmental issues.
 In their often long-term, intensive research projects, they collaborate with scientists, NGOs and the local population.
 Their excursions to Antarctica and the Amazon region lead to exhibitions focusing on interesting core themes.
 The transformation of the Frisian pasture landscape and the close community feeling of Sloten strongly appeal to the Ortas, and this is reflected in their fountain.

-Lucy Orta & Jorge Orta (Great Britain, 1966, and Argentina, 1953) live and work in Paris.
-The multifaceted work of this artist couple is firmly focused on environmental problems, with themes such as food, water and ecology.
-Their substantial research, often involving diverse groups of people, as well as their excursions to places like Antarctica and the Amazon, have resulted in a number of important thematic projects and exhibitions and in many catalogues and monographs.
-One highly-praised work is ‘The Road of the Fairies’ (Spirits of the Huveaune, 2013), a series of sculptures placed alongside a polluted river in Southern France, that became a tourist attraction and triggered an effort to end the pollution of the river.
-They also organised several large public meals, sometimes for hundreds of people at a time, with the accent on the food problem in connection with ecological change.
+Lucy & Jorge Orta live and work in Paris.
+One highly-praised work is ‘The Road of the Fairies’ (Spirits of the Huveaune, 2013), a series of sculptures placed alongside a polluted river in Southern France, that became a tourist attraction which triggered an effort to end the pollution of the river.
 The Ortas’ work has also found its way into public and private collections all over the world.
 In 2007 they were given ‘the Green Leaf Award for artistic excellence with an environmental message’ at the Nobel Peace Centre in Oslo.